julianmaster/ChiptuneTracker/README.md

 <img src="readme-media/logo-high.png" align="right" />
 # ![ChiptuneTracker Logo](readme-media/logo.png) ChiptuneTracker

-> ChiptuneTracker is a tiny a chiptune tracker where you can create song or sound effects.
+> ChiptuneTracker is a tiny chiptune tracker where you can create song and sound effects with simple oscillator's instruments.

 ## Screenshots